KhaledMidian/Performance_Management_System/Docs/business-process.md

 ### Resolution

 The system permits unlimited resubmissions but preserves every rejection reason and review decision within the audit history.
+Each resubmission creates a new Measurement record.
+Previous records remain unchanged with their original state, timestamps, and rejection reason, creating an immutable append-only audit trail.

 ---